Operation Cocoon: Operation

-With the assistance of tribal people, officers infiltrated the enemy camp.
+With the assistance of the local people, undercover police officers infiltrated Veerappan's camp.
 Due to Veerappan's extensive knowledge of the forest terrain, they planned to bring him out of the forest.
 According to the police summary, the operation required ten months of planning.
-The execution required three weeks, but the final operation lasted only 45 minutes.
-STF personnel infiltrated as hawkers, masons and local service staff in the villages where Veerappan was supposedly roaming.
-Through the years, due to aging and death, his troop was reduced to four men.
-Veerapan was planning to travel to South Arcot, to receive medical treatment for his eye, and needed to leave the forest.
+The execution required three weeks, and the final operation lasted only 45 minutes.
+The STF personnel infiltrated the local people in the villages in the region where Veerappan was supposedly loitering.
+Through the years, due to aging and death, his group was reduced to four men.
+Veerapan was himself suffering from health ailments and was planning to travel to South Arcot to receive medical treatment for his eye and needed to leave the forest.